Rays vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 33 hits with five doubles, five home runs and 11 walks.
-He has driven in 14 runs.
+- Anthony Rizzo has five doubles, five home runs, 11 walks and 14 RBI (34 total hits).

-- Rizzo heads into this game looking to extend his two-game hit streak.
-In his last five games he is hitting .263 with a walk and an RBI.
+- Rizzo brings a three-game streak with at least one hit into this contest.
+During his last five outings he is batting .250 with a walk and an RBI.

 Rizzo Recent Games